nate-maxwell/nate-maxwell.github.io/index.md

 Additionally, I've architected and helped build a previz / postviz / techviz / virtual production pipeline at Digital Domain 3.0.

-You can see my film work history [here](https://github.com/nate-maxwell) and view my resume [here](https://drive.google.com/file/d/11D7EMN3QdCTIFKhBteWEr4Emn7nQPYvG/view?usp=sharing)
+You can see my some work history [here](https://github.com/nate-maxwell) (if I remember to update it) and view my resume [here](https://drive.google.com/file/d/11D7EMN3QdCTIFKhBteWEr4Emn7nQPYvG/view?usp=sharing)

 ## Post History